bbenchoff/bbenchoff.github.io/pages/StarC.md

 ---

-## Colophon

-StarC exists because a hypercube exists.
-The language is shaped by the hardware: TDMA phases become exchange blocks, neighbor links become `nbr()` calls, the absence of routing becomes the absence of `get()`.
+# Finally...

+StarC was developed in parallel (heh) with the design of a hypercube computer using TDMA for communication.
+The hardware influenced the programming model, and the programming model influenced the hardware.
+They are inseparable.
+StarC is simply just a Python preprocessor that emits C code because I didn't want to fork GCC to implement all this weird stuff.
+This is the minimum viable language for a strange bit of hardware.
+It's not revolutionary, and it will never sit even at the bottom of the TIOBE index.
+But this doesn't mean it's not useful.

-C was a thin wrapper over the PDP-11.
+C was created as a thin wrapper over the PDP-11, or a PDP-7, depending on how far back you want to go.
 StarC is a thin wrapper over a hypercube.
-Neither is an abstraction.
-Both are descriptions of what the machine does, expressed as syntax.

-The Connection Machine made parallel computation visible.
-You could watch sorting algorithms ripple across the front panel.
-This machine does the same: 4,096 LEDs showing 4,096 processors, running algorithms you can see.

-That's what StarC is for.
-Not to be a perfect language.
-To be the language that makes this machine programmable.
+It's not an abstraction; it's the language you use to program this specific piece of hardware.

+StarC is not meant to be the perfect language.
+In fact, the TDMA protocol used for communication in this machine can be much more expressive than StarC allows.
+Multi-hop routing is possible with the TDMA protocol, but it is unimplemented in StarC simply because the interesting algorithms made possible in a hypercube computer simply do not need multi-hop routing.
+But what _is_ implemented allows the machine to be programmed, and those interesting algorithms to be expressed cleanly.
+That's what StarC is for, not to be the perfect language, but to be the language that makes this machine programmable.

 ---